Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group

 \subsubsection{Locating the fixed point}

 In this section we review past results on the accuracy of approximate fixed points and compare with our results.
 We emphasize that our goal here is not to compare Gilt-TNR with other algorithms, but rather to compare the accuracy of our Newton method for finding the fixed point with past results which use a shooting method to find it.

-Ref.~\cite{Lyu:2021qlw,PhysRevE.109.034111} are the first works which implemented a gauge fixing procedure and plotted the norm difference of two consecutive tensors as a function of the RG step to produce a plot like our \cref{fig:crit_convergence}.\footnote{Previously, some works \cite{Evenbly-Vidal,TNRScaleTrans,Bal:2017mht} said they could reach an approximate fixed point tensor by gauge fixing, but without a plot like \cref{fig:crit_convergence} the accuracy is hard to know.
+Ref.~\cite{Evenbly-Vidal,Lyu:2021qlw,PhysRevE.109.034111} are the only prior works known to us which implemented gauge fixing and plotted the norm difference of two consecutive tensors as a function of the RG step, like our \cref{fig:crit_convergence}.\footnote{Other works \cite{TNRScaleTrans,Bal:2017mht} said they could reach an approximate fixed point tensor by gauge fixing, but without a plot like \cref{fig:crit_convergence} the accuracy is hard to know.
 Ref.~\cite{2023arXiv230617479H} quantified the rate of convergence to the fixed point by plotting the norm difference of the vectors of singular values for consecutive tensors as a function of the RG step, but without performing gauge fixing.} Refs.~\cite{Lyu:2021qlw,PhysRevE.109.034111} used methods closely related to ours, so we discuss them first.

 Ref.~\cite{Lyu:2021qlw} used an algorithm closely related to Gilt-TNR, which we call Gilt-HOTRG, as it uses Gilt for disentangling, and HOTRG for coarse-graining (see \cref{app:Tokyo}).
 It is an algorithm closely related to Gilt-TNR.
 Several parameter choices were identical for us and for them: $\chi=30$, $\epsilon_{\rm gilt}=6\times 10^{-6}$.